NSMY/Stream-Downloader-Util/README.md

 HOW/WHY

 # streamlink.Python.Twitch.Automated.Download
-automated python script to fetch your clipboard(URL) then download Twitch streams via Streamlink, asking what to name/what size
+automated python script to fetch your clipboard(URL) then download (Twitch moatly for me) streams/video via Streamlink, asking what to name/what size

-This is MY FIRST Ever script written be easy on me
+This is MY FIRST Ever script written 3 days into python be easy on me ;)

-Made this because got sick of manually entering it into notpad where i hade the string saved then into Cmd
+Made this because i got sick of manually entering it into notpad where i had the string saved then into Cmd

 Do with it what you will.

 How it works:
-Ir will grab your clipboards (Copy/ctrl+c) Last entrie (so copy URL of thing you want to download first)
+It will grab your clipboards (Copy/ctrl+c) Last entrie (so copy URL of thing you want to download first)

-Chop off problem end of url string (if from twitch)
+Chop off problem end of url string (if from twitch copied from a specific way)

-Checks your folders if Streamlinks installed (if not gives links or opens links)
+Checks your folders if Streamlinks installed (if not gives links or opens links to streamlink)

 Asks where to save

 Asks what resolution you want to download into

-Then opens in cmd all the string to be able to download your clipboard.
+Then opens in cmd all the combined string to be able to download your clipboard.

+Yes there are other options out there easier/better but this works for me and does exactly what i want it to.